raighi/code-camp-team1/README.md

 When adding a task, an estimatation of the duration is asked.
 When an user want to end a task he has to notify how many seconds he needed to complete the task in his command.

 Adding a new task to a non-preexistent file will result to the creation of the said file.
 Any other command to a non-preexistent file will result to a "no such file or directory" error.

+For the compliance check : id are positive integers, details are strings of characters, the files are json files, users are strings of characters, est_time and end_time are positive integers representing time in seconds.
 ## File Format
 Tasks are stored as `<ID>\t<description>` per line.